djipco/surface-scanmeister/README.md

 the custom `scanimage` binary, the patched `genesys` backend, and the source patches used to build them.
 Stock `libsane.so`, `dll.conf`, and `genesys.conf` are not included unless they are intentionally modified later.
 This keeps the custom scanner stack separate from source code while still making it part of the project install package.
+The `dependencies/sane/VERSION` file should be filled with the exact upstream SANE version, backend version, architecture, build reference, patch list, expected `scanimage -V`, and expected maximum `-y` value for the custom build.
 See `dependencies/sane/README.md` for the expected layout.

 You can use it to list available devices: